bloominstituteoftechnology/Precourse/Lesson3-JS-II/README.md

 ### &&

 The first logical operator we will look at is the "AND" operator.
 It is written with two ampersands (&&).
-This will evaluate both epxressions and will return true if BOTH expressions are true.
+This will evaluate both expressions and will return true if BOTH expressions are true.
 If one (or both) of them is false this operator will return false:

 ```javascript
     if (100 > 10 && 10 === 10){